-The Texas Catholic Conference Legislative Agenda
+The Texas Catholic Conference Agenda

-Protecting Human Life:
+Protecting Human Life

-Because we are made in the image of God, there is an inherent value of human life from which all of our social obligations and rights flow.
-It is the consistent teaching of the Catholic Church that human life is intrinsically valuable and should be protected from conception to natural death.
-Our foundational principle to protect the life and dignity of all human persons calls us to work to end abortion, prevent euthanasia, stop destruction of human embryos, and oppose cloning.
+Made in the image of God, all of our social obligations and rights flow from the inherent value of human life.
+The Catholic Church teaches that human life is intrinsically valuable and should be protected from conception to natural death; including the calls to end abortion, prevent euthanasia, stop the destruction of human embryos, and oppose cloning.

-Children and Families:
+Children and Families

 The Church supports legislation that promotes strong, stable and healthy families.
 The Catholic Church recognizes parents as the primary educators of their children and supports the freedom of parents to choose a school for their children with a safe, productive learning environment, and rejects the notion that a parent’s address and income level should determine a child’s educational or child care opportunities.

 - Promote the permanency of marriage between one man and one women.

 - Support efforts to ensure access to marriage for undocumented immigrants.

 - Support school choice tax credits to provide equal educational choices for low-income families.

 - Support Texas public school students in getting in-state college tuition and financial aid.